Housing Element Update 2021

 Your input is important.

-Soon, we will post a brief survey which will help us determine local needs and priorities.
-We hope that you will complete the survey to provide important input to the City.
+Throughout the process, we will ask the community to participate in brief surveys to help us determine local needs and priorities.
+We hope you will consider sharing your input with us by completing the surveys as they are available to provide meaningful input to the City.

 Finally, please check back on this webpage as there will be numerous opportunities for you to provide the City with input on the Housing Element.
 If you have questions or comments or would like to be added to the Housing Element interest list, please contact Principal Planner Wendy Starks at email@example.com or 949-635-1807.